-Following the above-mentioned principles on what constitutes an ingredient to be listed in the wine sector, operators will be able to use one of the following options to communicate the list of ingredients:
+Considering the specificities and principles listed above, operators will be able to use one of the following options to communicate the list of ingredients:

-- A. The list of ingredients based on the particular wine-making process for a given wine; - B. The list of ingredients based on the historical wine-making process; - C. The list of ingredients based on all the authorised wine-making processes.
+A. The list of ingredients based on the particular wine-making process for a given wine;

+B. The list of ingredients based on the historical wine-making process;

+C. The list of ingredients based on all the authorised wine-making processes.

-☐ Communicating substances causing allergies
+Communication of substances causing allergies